-If a parent interrupts his professional activity for care of a child and has contributed at the social security system during at least 12 months out of the 36 months preceding the birth, then she/he is eligible to "BABY YEARS".
+If a parent is in charge of a child less than 6-year old, whatever interrupting his professional activity or not for so, and has contributed at the social security system during at least 12 months out of the 36 months preceding the birth, then she/he is eligible to "BABY YEARS".
 This is a period of 24 months following the birth or the maternity leave (or 48 months from the third child) and is considered as a period of mandatory contributory period, even though no actual contributions are paid.

-It generates a fictitious (credited) pensionable income for the calculation of the pension.
-This fictitious income is equal to the average pensionable income during the year before birth, yet with a minimum amount defined.
+It generates an additional fictitious (credited) pensionable income for the calculation of the pension.
+This fictitious income is equal to the difference between the average pensionable income during the year before birth and the current pensionable income (if any and if the difference positive), yet with a minimum amount which is equivalent to about 1.56 times the minimum social wage on January 2020.
 The BABY YEARS are therefore taken into account in the calculation of both the flat rate component and the earnings-related component of pension.

-Periods of parental leave are deductible from BABY YEARS.
-In addition, if both parents have interrupted their activity, the maximum period for BABY YEARS remains 24 months and must be shared by the couple.
+Periods of parental leave are deductible from periods of BABY YEARS.
+In addition, the BABY YEARS can be shared between the parents, with the maximum period for BABY YEARS remaining 24 months.

-Finally, parents who have devoted themselves to the education of children but are not eligible for BABY YEARS can benefit from a FORFAIT D'ÉDUCATION that increases the pension by 86.54 euros per month and per child.
-In addition, non-contributed periods during which a parent takes care of a child under 6 years of age may also be counted as a complementary period.
+Finally, parents who have devoted themselves to the education of children but are not eligible for BABY YEARS can benefit since the age of 65 from a FORFAIT D'ÉDUCATION that increases the pension by 86.54 euros per month and per child.
+In addition, non-contributed periods during which a parent takes care of a child under 6 years of age may also be counted as a complementary period (with no fictitious income attributed).